-There is no specific experience in the management of lenalidomide overdose in multiple myeloma patients, although in dose-ranging studies some patients were exposed to up to 150 mg, and in single- dose studies, some patients were exposed to up to 400 mg.
+There is no specific experience in the management of lenalidomide overdose in multiple myeloma patients, although in dose-ranging studies some patients were exposed to up to 150 mg, and in single dose studies, some patients were exposed to up to 400 mg.
 The dose limiting toxicity in these studies was essentially haematological.
 In the event of overdose, supportive care is advised.

-5. PHARMACOLOGICAL PROPERTIES
+PHARMACOLOGICAL PROPERTIES

-5.1 Pharmacodynamic properties
+Pharmacodynamic properties

-Pharmacotherapeutic group: Other immunosuppresants.
-ATC code: L04AX04.

-Mechanism of action

-Lenalidomide binds directly to cereblon, a component of a cullin ring E3 ubiquitin ligase enzyme complex that includes deoxyribonucleic acid (DNA) damage-binding protein 1(DDB1), cullin 4 (CUL4), and regulator of cullins 1 (Roc1).
-In haematopoietic cells, lenalidomide binding to cereblon recruits substrate proteins Aiolos and Ikaros, lymphoid transcriptional factors, leading to their ubiquitination and subsequent degradation resulting in direct cytotoxic and immunomodulatory effects.
+Pharmacotherapeutic group: Other immunosuppressants.
+ATC code: LO4AXO4.
+Mechanism of action inds directly to cereblon, a component of a cullin ring E3 ubiquitin ligase enzyme complex that includes deoxyribonucleic acid (DNA) damage-binding protein 1(DDB1), cullin 4 (CUL4), and regulator of cullins 1 (Roc1).
+In haematopoietic cells, lenalidomide binding to cerebion recruits substrate proteins Aiolos and Ikaros, lymphoid transcriptional factors, leading to their ubiquitination and subseq degradation resulting in direct cytotoxic and immunomodulatory effects.

-Specifically, lenalidomide inhibits proliferation and enhances apoptosis of certain haematopoietic tumour cells (including MM plasma tumour cells, follicular lymphoma tumour cells and those with deletions of chromosome 5), enhances T cell- and Natural Killer (NK) cell-mediated immunity and increases the number of NK, T and NK T cells.
+Specifically, lenalidomide inhibits proliferation and enhances apoptosis of certain haematopoietic tumour cells (including MM plasma tumour cells, follicular lymphoma tumour cells and those with deletions of chromosome 5), enhances T cell- and Natural Killer (NK) cell-mediated immunity and increases the number of NK.
+T and NK T cells.
+The lenalidomide mechanism of action also includes additional activities such as anti-angiogenic and pro-erythropoietic properties.

-The lenalidomide mechanism of action also includes additional activities such as anti-angiogenic and proerythropoietic properties.
-Lenalidomide inhibits angiogenesis by blocking the migration and adhesion of endothelial cells and the formation of microvessels, augments foetal haemoglobin production by CD34+ haematopoietic stem cells, and inhibits production of pro-inflammatory cytokines (e.g., TNF- α and IL-6) by monocytes.

-Clinical efficacy and safety
+The relandonnue meta-lanish of action also includes adultional activities such as anti-algogenic and pre-ey timpotent, properties, the characteristic and the formation of microvessels, augments foetal haemoglobin production by CD34+ haematopoietic stem cells, and inhibits production of pro-inflammatory cytokines (e.g., TNF- α and Clinical efficacy and safety

-Lenalidomide efficacy and safety have been evaluated in five phase III studies in newly diagnosed multiple myeloma and two phase III studies in relapsed refractory multiple myeloma as described below.

-Newly diagnosed multiple myeloma
+Lenalidomide efficacy and safety have been evaluated in five phase III studies in newly diagnosed multiple myeloma and two phase III studies in relapsed refractory multiple myeloma as described below Newly diagnosed multiple myeloma group, placebo-controlled studies: CALGB 100104 and IFM 2005-02.
+CALGB 100104